Last Updated on 10/10/2025

 Onboarding patients can involve:

-• Detailed demonstrations via video tutorials or live sessions to introduce the telehealth platform’s features.
+- Detailed demonstrations, such as video tutorials or live sessions, are used to introduce the telehealth platform’s features.

 I. Quality Control and Continuous Improvement